WJ-8/DeepVulSeeker/README.md

 # DeepVulSeeker
  implementation of DeepVulSeeker

+ ## Notice
+ We will rebulid our project in several months using pytorch.
  ## Data prepara
  Please prepare the jsonl files for the training set, validation set and test set.
 The dataset processing file is in `process`  directory